Cheddar Gorge: Geology

+Cheddar Gorge is on the southern edge of the Mendip Hills, with a maximum depth of 137 m.

 The area is underlain by Black Rock slate, Burrington Oolite and Clifton Down Limestone of the Carboniferous Limestone Series, which contain ooliths and fossil debris, on top of Old Red Sandstone and by dolomitic conglomerate of the Keuper.
 Evidence for Variscan orogeny is seen in the sheared rock and cleaved shales.
 In many places weathering of these strata has resulted in the formation of immature calcareous soils.

+The gorge began forming around 1.2 million years ago during the Pleistocene Ice Age, when the Mendip Carboniferous limestone stood as a series of "whalebacked" hills.
+At that time Britain had a warm arid climate, not dissimilar to northern Africa today.
+Occasionally flash floods cause huge volumes of water to run off the hills, forming wadis — an Arabic term for the steep-sided ravines characteristic of intermittent streams.
+Cheddar Gorge and its near neighbour, Burrington Combe, are exhumed wadis.
+They were originally filled with Triassic rocks that may have been eroded out by glacial meltwaters at the end of the last Ice Age.
+Parts of Burrington Combe still have these Triassic rocks, forming an unconformity with the Carboniferous limestones along their sides and bottom.